Tag Archives: grief

 I held her close and cradled her head.

 A blinking neon beer sign over the door clattered when I pushed it open.
 Dimmed lights hung from the ceiling.
-The hazy, smoke-filled room from cigarettes made my eyes water and nose run.
+The hazy, smoke-filled room from cigarettes made my eyes water and my nose run.
 Loud music played on the jukebox.
 Boisterous men and women engaged in a game of shuffleboard; others threw darts.
-Still others sloshing their drinks perched themselves on bar stools, carrying on like screaming peacocks.
+Still others, sloshing their drinks, perched themselves on bar stools, carrying on like screaming peacocks.

 “Whataya have?” yelled the bartender.
 I jumped at his voice, thinking he meant me.